-Nicole Kidman, the young Princess Diana especially in her wedding dress, Taylor Swift, Jessica Biel, Freida Pinto, Lizzy of Lizzy loves lace, Jess of Elegantly Dressed and Stylish.
+Nicole Kidman, the young Princess Diana especially in her iconic wedding dress, Taylor Swift, Jessica Biel, Freida Pinto, Lizzy of Lizzy Loves Lace, Jess of Elegantly Dressed and Stylish.

 Do you wear romantic clothes?
 How do you style them?
 Let me know, I am curious.
 Use @highlatitudestyle on IG to show me your romantic side.

 How you can help me.
 When you shop through my affiliate links, it helps support to cover the blog’s costs (at no additional cost to you).
 Another way you can help with keeping this blog up and running is to share the posts on facebook or twitter.
 Thank you very much in advance for your support!